bdegrandmaison/gladia-next-tech/README.md

    ```
 7. Once the app is running, you can log in with the following credentials "username: user" and "password: password"

+### Misc.

+This application is using types generated with the package swagger-typescript-api [https://github.com/acacode/swagger-typescript-api](https://github.com/acacode/swagger-typescript-api).

+It also uses RedisJSON as a database for ease of use with UUID and BCrypt to encrypt user passwords and iron-session to manage user sessions.

+For general styling, Bootstrap and Reactstrap have been used.

 <!-- MARKDOWN LINKS & IMAGES -->
 <!-- https://www.markdownguide.org/basic-syntax/#reference-style-links -->